Stock Analysis on Net

 Equity turnover

-The analysis of the quarterly financial ratios reveals several key trends in operational efficiency and asset utilization over the observed periods.
+The analysis of the quarterly financial ratios reveals several notable trends over the observed periods.
+The ratios reflect the efficiency of asset utilization and equity management by the company.

 Net Fixed Asset Turnover